 - The affected railway infrastructure is that part of the main railway network where the requests conflict with one another.
-Examples are: the route section between two timetable points, a platform track, a connection/flyover. - The period of 'congestion' is the time, rounded to whole minutes, during which the competing requests occur.
-This can re-occur several times during the timetable. - Each train path that was part of the competing timetable request and that uses the railway infrastructure concerned during the period of congestion is subject to a surcharge of € 100.
+Examples are: the route section between two timetable points, a platform track, a connection/flvover. - The period of 'congestion' is the time, rounded to whole minutes, during which the competing requests occur.
+This can re-occur several times during the timetable.